Online Edge Coloring of Paths and Trees with a Fixed Number of Colors: Coloring of Trees

-\end{theorem} \begin{proof} The lower bound follows from Theorem~\ref{lowktree}.
-For the upper bound, we define a tree $T=(V,E)$ and a subset $E' \in E$.
-We specify a $k$-coloring, \coloring, of $E'$ with the property that each edge in $E \setminus E'$ is adjacent to edges of all $k$ colors.
+\end{theorem} \begin{proof} The lower bound for the case where $k$ is a square number follows from Theorem~\ref{lowktree}.
+For the upper bound, we define a tree $T=(V,E)$ and a subset $E' \subset E$.
+We specify a coloring, \coloring, of $E'$ with the property that each edge in $E \setminus E'$ is adjacent to edges of all $k$ colors.